PAWS is our pet assisted therapy program that travels throughout Orange County.

 Orientations for potential new OCSPCA PAWS program volunteers are held 3 times each year.
-Our Fall program is closed.
-You may request to be added to the list and be included for the next session, which will take place in February of 2019 – space fills very quickly and slots are limited, so please email us right away if you are interested in being added to the list.
+You may request to be added to the list and be included for the next program session.
+Space tends to fill very quickly and program space is limited, so please email us right away if you are interested in being added to the list.
 Registration for the next program opens once all program dates are confirmed program slots fill up fast.

 Where should I go for therapy dog training?